peteratseneca/bti420winter2014/README.md

-### DPS907 and WSA500 for the Fall 2013 semester
+### BTI420 for the Winter 2014 semester

 **Code examples**

 Organized by week.
-Each "week" page has a read me file that describes the example.
+Each "week" page has a README file that describes the examples.

 You can browse the code online.